9.3.1 Disclosure

 3. In determining the advisability of notifying appropriate law enforcement authorities of criminal activity by a CI/CW, the reviewing or approving officials, as appropriate, shall consider the following factors:

-1. the seriousness of the crime in terms of danger to life and property
+1. The seriousness of the crime in terms of danger to life and property.

-2. the degree of certainty of the information regarding the criminal activity
+2. The degree of certainty of the information regarding the criminal activity.

-3. whether the appropriate authorities already know of the criminal activity and the CI/CW's identity
+3. Whether the appropriate authorities already know of the criminal activity and the CI/CW's identity.

-4. the degree to which notification would endanger the life of the CI/CW or any other person.
+4. The degree to which notification would endanger the life of the CI/CW or any other person.

 Liaison Duties

-1. In all liaison contacts, IRS personnel shall adhere to existing disclosure provisions, particularly 26 USC §4424 and 26 USC §6103.
-Also, see IRM 9.3.1.9.
+1. In all liaison contacts, IRS personnel shall adhere to existing disclosure provisions, particularly IRC 4424 and IRC 6103.
+Also, see IRM 9.3.1.10, Liaison Duties.

 Liaison with State and Local Law Enforcement Officials